autokitteh/autokitteh/README.md

 gPRC / HTTP.

-**Built-in integrations:** Slack, GitHub, Twilio, ChatGPT, Gemini, Gmail, Calendar, HTTP, gRPC and many more.
+**Built-in integrations:** Slack, GitHub, Twilio, ChatGPT, Gemini, Gmail, Google Calendar, HTTP, gRPC and many more.
 It's easy to add new integrations.

-**Supported programming languages:** Python, Starlark (a dialect of Python), and TypeScript (coming soon).
+**Supported programming languages:** Python, Starlark (a dialect of Python), and JavaScript (coming soon).

 [Discover how it works](https://docs.autokitteh.com/how_it_works) (in detail).